Pinch Farm and Crime Lake

 Pinch Farm and Footbridge.
 (1920s?).
 [Photo: Garry Jones of Littlemoss]

-Crime Aqueduct and the footbridge that gives access to Pinch Farm (1962).
+Crime Lane Aqueduct and the footbridge that gives access to Pinch Farm (1962).
 [Photo: Chris K. Potter Archive]

 Rowing boat on Crime Lake (1960s).
 [Photo: Leonard Kaye courtesy Oldham Local Studies Library]